darpa-scify/ensemble_system/README.md

 # Remove all zip files after extraction (optional)
 rm *.zip
 ```

+### 5. Anthropic access required
+Add an environment file with API key for anthropic

 ## Using the eval harness to run the ensembler script